ALPINE

 Alpine Route Tour Day 6: Thun -> Fluhli

-Of course, you know the cheese: Emmental.
-This is the mild hard cheese with all the holes, the variety we all know as “Swiss cheese”.
-Although you’ve probably tasted pale imitations at your local deli, it’s here that you’ll see small local “Kaserei” producing massive wheels of the “real deal”.
-Let’s make sure to stop and buy a slab.
+You are in Emmental.
+This is also what the Swiss call their mild hard cheese with all the holes, the variety we all know as “Swiss cheese”.
+Although you’ve probably tasted pale imitations at your local deli, it’s here that you’ll see small local “Kaserei'' producing massive wheels of the “real deal”.
+Make sure you stop and buy a slab.

-After lunch we’ll be passing into a “biosphere reserve” recognized by UNESCO.
+After lunch you’ll be passing into a “biosphere reserve” recognized by UNESCO.
 The designation confirms what you might suspect: You are in a region whose cultural and natural landscape has changed little over the centuries.
-The locals voted to become a reserve over ten years ago, and in doing so have made a commitment to promoting their own regional products, cultivating the natural resources (grass, wood, and landscape) and developing ecotourism.

 Images of today